Elder Orville Dyer

-From 1863 almost until his death in 1882, Orville served either as 1st Elder of the Church or 1st Trustee.
+From 1863 almost until his death in 1882, Orville served either as First Elder of the Church or First Trustee.
 Whatever his leadership position, he was loved and respected by his Shaker family.
 In 1896 they honored his noble Shaker life by placing his portrait in the middle hall of the Great Stone Dwelling, “in memory of his consecrated labor in its construction.”

-Orville Dyer died June 16, 1882 in the Shaker community at Enfield, New Hampshire and is buried in the Church Family Shaker Cemetery in Enfield.
+Orville Dyer died June 16, 1882, at the Shaker community in Enfield, New Hampshire, and is buried in the Church Family Shaker Cemetery in Enfield.